 Reporting is the second, essential part of the assessment process.
-Without it, any assessment loses much of its credibility.
-Reporting can be to one or more of many groups.
-In educational settings this can be to the system, the school and its staff and in schools and other educational settings, students and their families.
+Without it, assessment loses most of its credibility.
+Reporting can be to one or multiple groups.
+In education, this can be the system, the school, its staff and in schools and other settings, students and their families.

-There are multiple ways of doing this - regular, print reports such as report cards; documentary evidence; electronic reporting; personal meetings and more.
-Each has positives and negatives depending on the situation and combinations of these may well be the best option.
-Promptness in reporting is, however, an essential characteristic.
+There are multiple ways of doing this - regular, printed reports; documentary evidence; electronic reporting; personal meetings, more.
+Each has positives and negatives depending on the situation.
+Combinations of these may prove the best option.
+Promptness in reporting is an essential characteristic.

 This page looks at reporting processes in all states & territories.
-Other Information includes reporting software, reporting aids such as rubrics and provides a connection to databanks of report card comments.
-This page should be used in conjunction with the Assessment page.
+Other Information covers software, aids such as rubrics and provides connection to databanks of report card comments.
+This page should be linked with the Assessment pages.

 States & Territory Information